Man upset after people 'have sex with hedge'

 Video

-A Sheffield topiarist is upset after he caught people "pretending to have sex" with his naked woman-shaped hedge.
+A Sheffield man is upset after he caught people 'pretending to have sex' with his hedge, meaning her leg has been damaged.

 -